gcccheng/oogway/index.md

 `project`
 **Automate Infrastructure Workflow with Ansible Automation Platform(AAP)**

-Managing a modern infrastructure can be a challenging task, and implementing automation can greatly reduce maunal work.
-Gang participated in setting up Ansible Automation Platform(AAP) and integrating infrastructure workflow to AAP.
+Managing a modern infrastructure can be a challenging task, and implementing automation can greatly reduce manual work.
+Gang participated in setting up Ansible Automation Platform(AAP) and integrating infrastructure workflow into AAP.
   1. Installing Ansible Automation Platform and testing functionalities.

-  2. Communicating with various parties within infrastructure such as developing team, database team, security team to design workflow that can reduce errors, improve effeciency and enhance performnance.
+  2. Communicating with various parties within infrastructure such as the developing team, database team, and security team to design workflow that can reduce errors, improve efficiency and enhance performance.

 `project`
 **Deploy Red Hat 9 to production infrastructure**